Chief of Detectives : James W. Essig

 Borough Investigative Chiefs

 Borough Investigative Chiefs oversee a coordinated investigatory effort that operates parallel to each patrol borough—Manhattan South, Manhattan North, Bronx, Brooklyn South, Brooklyn North, Queens South, Queens North, and Staten Island.

 - Gang Squad detectives collaborate with other members of law enforcement, community groups, and schools.
 The squads closely monitor social media to identify members of gangs and crews, and dismantle these organized criminal groups through actionable intelligence, targeted enforcement, and coordinated federal and local prosecutions.
 Detectives also investigate gang activity, methods of recruitment, and gang-motivated crime.

 - Homicide Squads investigate homicides and serious Assault 1 cases that involve firearms, work with precinct detectives, and contribute additional resources to solve cases.

-- Precinct Detective Squads are located in each precinct where detectives work closely with patrol officers to investigate, solve, and prevent crimes.
+- Precinct Detective Squads are located in each precinct where detectives work closely with patrol officers and Neighborhood Coordination Officers (NCOs) to investigate, solve, and prevent crimes.